Manny27nyc/platform-management-docs/content/en/docs/management_guide/organizations/organization_concepts.md

 ![Users page](/Images/dashboard_users.png)

-We can distinguish the following types of roles in the Amplify Platform:
+We can distinguish the following types of roles in the Platform:

 * **Platform Roles** - a role that applies to all the capabilities of the platform and is mutually exclusive.
 You can only have 1 platform role, such as Administrator.
 This role can be different per organization to which you are a member.
 * **Service Roles** - roles that are specific to a capability such as Amplify Central or Flow Manager.
 These roles are not mutually exclusive.
 A member can for example have one role in Amplify Central and three roles in Flow Manager for a specific organization.